manolodd/openlrae/README.md

 * Undefined (Only for components.
 Meaning: The license of the component is unknown).
 * Unsupported (Only for components.
 Meaning: The license of the component is known, but is not supported by OpenLRAE).
 * Forced as project license (Only for components.
-Meaning: Yuo have written permission from the copyright holder to include the component in your project).
+Meaning: You have written permission from the copyright holder to include the component in your project).

 ## Supported licenses